justtakingsomenotes/mynotes/linuxbible.md

 `source` What does the `source` command do?
 Read and execute commands from
 arguments provided after 'source' in the current shell environment, example:
 `source $HOME/.bashrc`
 Why does `source` look familiar to me?
-Because I created a virtual environment
+Because I created and activated a
-in all the Python tutorials I did and never understood what I'm actually doing.
+virtual environment in all the Python tutorials I did and never understood
+what I'm actually doing: `. venv/bin/activate`

 `$HOME` is a replacement for `~` which are both shortcuts to your home folder